bben-sko/back-up/README.md

 - Modify the `extensions` array to add or remove VS Code extensions.
 - Adjust the `urls` array to change which websites are opened in Chrome.
-- Edit the gsettings commands to alter system configurations.

 ## Requirements

 - GNOME desktop environment
 - Visual Studio Code
 - Google Chrome
-- Git (for commit functionality)

 ## Note